DZBohan/GATK_CNV_singularity/README.md

 The first two tables are the initial and final log2 copy ratio results before and after the segmentation step.
 Both have the log2 copy ratio results at different positions, 10, 50, and 90, so getting final readable results for these two files is tricky.

-`tumor_bam_filename.cr.seg` and `tumor_bam_filename.cr.igv.seg` essentially include the same data，segments' position information, number of the probs, and the mean value of log2 copy ratio.
+`tumor_bam_filename.cr.seg` and `tumor_bam_filename.cr.igv.seg` essentially include the same data, segments' position information, number of the probs, and the mean value of log2 copy ratio.
 However, the latter is more arrangeable and perfect being used for annotation. `tumor_bam_filename.af.igv.seg` has same format as `tumor_bam_filename.cr.igv.seg`, and the only difference is that the log2 copy ratio in the last column is replaced with the allele fraction.

 Therefore, `tumor_bam_filename.cr.igv.seg` and `tumor_bam_filename.af.igv.seg` are the two more informative results.
 Here are the first ten rows of these two tables.